chloebercy/150-p2/REPORT.md

 #### Semaphore API + uthread_block() + uthread_unblock()
 To control access to a common resource by multiple threads, we implemented the following functions in our semaphore API: `sem_create()`, `sem_destroy()`, `sem_down()`, `sem_up()`.

 In the `sem_create()` function, it initializes a new semaphore.
 Along with that, it also creates a new queue to which we set it to the `queue_t blocked_q` data member as defined in the `struct semaphore`.
 The reasoning behind this is so that the application can differentiate the threads that are ready for execution and the threads that are blocked from executing.
-The count of the semaphore is set to the `size_t count` parameter.
+The count of the semaphore is set to the count passed through the `size_t count` parameter.

 The `sem_destroy()` destroys the semaphore, as the name suggests.
 It checks to see if the semaphore is `NULL` or if there are any threads in the `blocked_q`.
 If either of those are true, then the function returns `-1`.
-If not, then `queue_destroy()` gets called to destroy the queue of blocked threads and returns `0` to indicate that the semaphore has been successfully destroyed.
+If not, then `queue_destroy()` gets called to destroy the queue of blocked threads and returns 0 to indicate that the semaphore has been successfully destroyed.

 `sem_down()` is the function that is called when a thread asks to grab a resource.
 It takes a semaphore as a parameter and checks to see if it is `NULL`.
 If the count of the semaphore is 0, it enters a while-loop in which the current threads are queued to the `blocked_q`.
 Afterward, `uthread_block()` is called.
 Otherwise, the count is decremented.

 Similar to the `uthread_yield()` function, `uthread_block()` swaps the contexts of the current tcb with the next tcb.
 What sets these two functions apart, however, is that `uthread_yield()` queues the current thread back into the ready queue as aforementioned.
 To unblock the threads that are in the blocked queue--in other words, put the blocked threads back into the ready queue--we simply call `queue_enqueue()` and queue the current thread to the `ready_q`.
 All of this is defined in the `uthread_unblock()` function.

 To release a semaphore, `sem_up()` is called.
 Just like the `sem_down()` function, it begins with checking to see if the semaphore is `NULL`.
 If it isn't, then the count is incremented.
-If there happens to be any threads in the `blocked_q`, it initializes a pointer to indicate the next thread to be executed, calls the `queue_dequeue()` function to take the oldest item in the `blocked_q`, and calls `uthread_unblock()` to put that item back into the `ready_q`.
+If there happens to be any threads in the `blocked_q`, it initializes a pointer to indicate the next thread to be executed, calls the `queue_dequeue()` function to take the oldest item in the `blocked_q`, and calls `uthread_unblock()` to put the item that has been pulled back into the `ready_q`.

 #### Preemption
 The preemption API exists to prevent uncooperative threads from keeping the processing resource for themselves.
 We have implemented the following functions: `preempt_start()`, `preempt_stop()`, `preempt_enable`, and `preempt_disable()`.

 In `preempt_start()`, we simply configure the timer interrupt handler.
 It then takes `preempt`, the boolean value passed through the function's parameter and checks if it is true--if yes, the timer begins by calling the `setitimer()`.
 If not, then nothing happens.

 `preempt_stop()` stops the thread preemption.
+This function does this by passing `NULL` into the `setitimer()` and `sigaction()` timers.
+This restores the previous timer configuration and action associated with the virtual alarm signals.

+`preempt_enable()` and `preempt_disable()` utilizes the `sigprocmask()` to block or unblock the signals, respectively.

+#### Testing
+In order to ensure the functionality of the APIs, several test programs were used.

+Other than the ones already provided, we have created two programs: `queue_tester.c` to test the Queue API and `test_preempt.c` to test the preemption API.

+In `queue_tester.c`, there are a few test cases to test each of the functions in the queue API.

+#### Sources